bikhyatpandey/ansible-challenge/README.md

 10. Run ansible-playbook site.yml

 # Key points to remember:
 Please make sure you delete the key pair from both aws and ansible-challenge folder if you have to re run the playbook.
-Also, please make sure you delete your resources once you've completed testing the playbook
+Also, please make sure you delete your resources once you've completed testing the playbook.
+This playbook has been tested using macbook and is completely functional